CharonSSS/RSS-Origin/README.md

 ### Statement: The orbital data, physical data, appearance, etc. of celestial bodies are not guaranteed to be completely consistent with reality.

-### There're also 6 issues of this mod
+### There're also 5 issues of this mod
-- 1. Objects with smaller radii (<400m) may have rendering bugs.
+- 1. Objects with smaller radii (<409m) may have rendering bugs.
 When viewed from a distance, the overall display will be black.
-When approaching, the texture will flicker, but it does not affect landing.
+When approaching, the texture will probably flicker, but it does not affect landing.
 Once approached, it will return to normal.
-- 2. Objects that are too small may not be visible (or appear black) on the tracking station and map view even if the camera is pulled closest, which is the scaling limitation of KSP.
-- 3. After installing a large number of celestials with Principia, when the Plotting Frame Selection interface is fully expanded, the game will become extremely laggy.
+- 2. After installing a large number of celestials with Principia, when the Plotting Frame Selection interface is fully expanded, the game will become extremely laggy.
 Reducing the number of expanded celestials or closing the interface can solve this problem.
-- 4. After installing a large number of celestials without Principia, when you go to map view, the game will become laggy due to too much orbit lines rendered.
+- 3. After installing a large number of celestials without Principia, when you go to map view, the game will become laggy due to too much orbit lines rendered.
-- 5. The limitation of Principia, which is only constant angular frequency per object is possible, results in some moons that are tidally locked with planets being unable to effectively maintain tidal locking.
+- 4. The limitation of Principia, which is only constant angular frequency per object is possible, results in some moons that are tidally locked with planets being unable to effectively maintain tidal locking.
 After warping for a period of time, the moons will deviate from the correct orientation, which cannot be solved at present.
-- 6. There may be some bugs for unknown reasons when attempting to transfer between some small asteroids and their moons (passing through SOI).
+- 5. There may be some bugs for unknown reasons when attempting to transfer between some small asteroids and their moons (passing through SOI).
 Switching to the tracking station and then switch back to the vessel can solve this problem.

 ### A quick summarize for several common questions and mistakes in installing and playing RSS-Origin: (subject to change)

 (1) For the capability of RSS-Origin and RSS-Reborn:
 - a.
 RSS-Origin CelestialsPack is fully compatible with RSS-Reborn.
 - b.
 RSS-Origin JSUNrings is compatible with current verison of RSS-Reborn.
-In next RSS-Reborn update, Fox will merge and modify the rings from RSS-Origin to RSS-Reborn, which means if you have installed RSS-Reborn, you needn't to install RSS-Origin JSUNrings.
+In next RSS-Reborn update, Fox will probably merge and modify the rings from RSS-Origin to RSS-Reborn, which means if you have installed RSS-Reborn, you needn't to install RSS-Origin JSUNrings.
 - c.
 If you want to use RSS-Origin GalaxyTex while RSS-Reborn is installed, you have to remove the Skybox folder in GameData/RSS-Configs.
 - d.
 RSS-Origin RSSTexture&TopoRevamp is totally incompatible with RSS-Reborn.
 But, same as RSS-Origin JSUNrings, Fox will merge some better textures from RSS-Origin to RSS-Reborn.

 (2) For using RSS-Origin CelestialsPack with Principia:
 - a.
 Whether to use Principia or not mainly depends on personal preference.
 Principia makes irregular gravitational field possible, along with more accurate orbital mechanics and axial tilt.
 If you think those features aren't necessary to you, just ignore Principia.
 - b.
-IMPORTANT.
-Don't forget to drag the 2 principia cfgs in RSS-Origin.CelestialsPack.Core.zip!
-Or your game will probably get crashed!
-Or your moons will probably get into wrong orbits!
-- c.
-Due to the limitation of Principia itself, you can add new celestials before you start a new save, and you can remove any number of them after you start a new save, but you cannot add new celestials to your old saves.
+Due to the limitation of Principia itself, you can add new celestials before you start a new save, and you can remove any number of them before you start a new save, but you cannot add/remove celestials to your old saves.

 (3) For using RSS-Origin CelestialsPack without Principia:
 - a.
-You don't have to do the procedure as said in <(2)-b>.
-- b.
 You can add/remove any number of new celestials at any time to any of your old saves or new saves.

 (4) For general gameplay of RSS-Origin
 - a.
 The game starts at 1951-01-01, so if you want to focus the two interstellar objects, you may need to warp to at least 50 years later in the game.
 - b.
 You can change the types of orbit color and celestial icon in GameData/RSSOrigin/RSSOriginSettings.cfg according to your own favor.

 (5) For other compatibilities
 - a.
-RSS-Origin CelestialsPack supports you to playing it at KSRSS scale via Sigma Dimensions. (without Principia)
+RSS-Origin CelestialsPack is compatible with KSRSS.
+- b.
+RSS-Origin CelestialsPack is compatible with Kcalbeloh.

 ### Dependencies and recommendations